-Performance assessments are either organised in individual exams or in block exams.
+During the MSc studies, performance assessments are organised in individual exams.
 To pass an individual exam, you have to achieve a grade of at least 4.0.
-In block exams, the (weighted) average of all exams has to be 4.0 or higher.
-Block exams are normally not offered during the MSc studies.

 Every performance assessment can be repeated once.
 Passed performance assessments cannot be repeated.
 Once a performance assessment has been failed twice, the course counts as definitely not passed.